Dzx1025/CITS5506-IoT/README.md

 ## Overview

-This project implements a smart monitoring system for IV bags using a TTGO T-Beam v1.2 ESP32, a weight sensor (HX711), and a 5V non-contact liquid level sensor.
-The system provides real-time monitoring of IV fluid volume, flow rate, and status through a web interface using WebSocket technology.
+This project implements a smart monitoring system for IV bags using a TTGO T-Beam v1.2 ESP32, a weight sensor (HX711), and various LEDs for status indication.
+The system provides real-time monitoring of IV fluid volume, flow rate, and status through MQTT and InfluxDB, with data visualization capabilities.

 ## Features

 - Real-time monitoring of IV bag weight and volume
-- Flow rate calculation
+- Flow rate calculation using Weighted Moving Average (WMA)
+- MQTT integration for real-time data publishing and control
+- InfluxDB integration for data storage and visualization
+- Multiple LED indicators for system status
+- Customizable alert thresholds
+- Wi-Fi connectivity for data transmission
 - Web interface for easy monitoring
-- Wi-Fi access point for connection
-- Real-time data updates using WebSocket

 ## Requirements